Ann-Marie Answers All Your Questions About Scar RepairAugust 7, 2019

 This is an interesting one.
 First of all, I would always follow your doctor’s instructions.
 Sometimes when you look at a scar, you think it’s healed, but internally there’s still that healing process happening.
 So, always listen to your doctor’s post-care instructions, minimise movement in the area, and depending on your doctor’s instructions, you can use products.

 Please always ensure you minimise UVA and UVB exposure.
 That’s probably my biggest tip, making sure that you apply sunscreen.
-I always recommend my clients use a physical sunscreen as opposed to a chemical, so a zinc based sunscreen, the reason being UVA and UVB denatures collagen over time, but [sunscreen] will also prevent vascularity and prevent the scar from becoming a little bit agitated or cranky.
+I always recommend my patients use a physical sunscreen as opposed to a chemical, so a zinc based sunscreen, the reason being UVA and UVB denatures collagen over time, but [sunscreen] will also prevent vascularity and prevent the scar from becoming a little bit agitated or cranky.
 Make sure you have as little sun exposure as possible, and make sure you wear sunscreen.

 Q: How long after surgery do you have to wait before you have laser treatments?